Is there a quota for any University or Region in Alberta?

-For FIRST Jobs Programs (Cohorts 2 and greater: (Summer 2021 forward)) – participants must be a current or recent Alberta post-secondary student and Alberta Resident.
+For FIRST Jobs Programs (Cohorts 2 and greater: (Summer 2021 forward)) – participants must be a current or recent (within 6 months of graduation) Alberta post-secondary student and Alberta Resident.
 There are no age stipulations, other than being 18 or older.
 The individual also should be currently un-employed, or under-employed.

 What is the length of the program?

-The program runs for 20 weeks – with approx 10 hours/week of work experience directly with the company, and 2-3 hours in weekly Professional Development Sessions.
+The program runs for 20 weeks – with approx 10 hours/week of work experience directly with the company, and one hour in weekly Professional Development Sessions.

 One of the fields states ‘List a few companies you’d like to work for’.
 Do I need to write one of the participating companies?
 If yes, how can I see the list.